Raphaelmos/breakthroughf/tp1-breakthrough/README.md

 2. Implement IDS

 3. Have a forced capture aka force eat

+# More details ?

+Check the README.txt for way more informations but will need to traduce more for it